kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 ### Manipulate the Load Request Data

-In case you want to make some manipulations on the data that was sent by the sender, you can set a message interceptor, manipulate the data and return it to the receiver default load handler.
+If you want to manipulate or change the data that is sent by the sender, you can set a message interceptor, manipulate the data and return it to the receiver default load handler in the following way:

 ```html
 <!DOCTYPE html>